-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options and Rights Weighted Average of Exercise Price of Outstanding Options and Rights (\$) (2) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by security holders 2,838,599 (1) 30.61 3,661,401 (3) Equity compensation plans not approved by security holders Total 2,838,599 3,661,401
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options and Rights Weighted Average of Exercise Price of Outstanding Options and Rights (\$) (2) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by security holders 3,731,191 (1) 33.72 2,658,621 (3) Equity compensation plans not approved by security holders Total 3,731,191 2,658,621

-(1) The number in this column includes 2,120,000 shares of outstanding non-qualified stock options, 402,834 outstanding restricted stock units which will be settled in shares of our common stock, 105,000 stock appreciation rights ("SARs") held by our non-management directors, and 210,765 outstanding SARs which were converted from Ralcorp awards to Post awards.
+(1) The number in this column includes 3,020,000 shares of outstanding non-qualified stock options, 436,835 outstanding restricted stock units which will be settled in shares of our common stock, 135,000 stock appreciation rights ("SARs") held by our non-management directors, and 131,856 outstanding SARs which were converted from Ralcorp awards to Post awards.
 Excludes SARs and restricted stock units which, by their terms, will be settled in cash.

-(2) Weighted average exercise price of outstanding options and stock appreciation rights based on our closing stock price on September 30, 2013; excludes restricted stock units.

-(3) These shares are issuable under the Post Holdings, Inc. 2012 Long-Term Incentive Plan.
+- (2) Weighted average exercise price of outstanding options and stock appreciation rights; excludes restricted stock units. - (3) These shares are issuable under the Post Holdings, Inc. 2012 Long-Term Incentive Plan.